Nana Rao Park: Post Indian independence in 1947

 After Indian independence in 1947 the memorial was demolished.
-A park was built in its place with statues of leaders of the Indian freedom struggle, and named in honor of Nana Sahib for his role in the Indian freedom struggle.
-The marble gothic screen was transferred to the churchyard of the All Souls Memorial Church.
+A park was built in its place with statues of leaders of the Indian freedom struggle and named in honor of Nana Sahib for his role in the Indian freedom struggle.
+The marble gothic screen was transferred to the churchyard of the Kanpur Memorial Church.
 The remains of a circular ridge of the well can still be seen in the park today.

 Nana Rao Park today

 The park is located in the central area of Kanpur District and is close to Phool Bagh, LIC Building.

-The park is well maintained and is popular with many fitness groups.
+The park is well-maintained and is popular with many fitness groups.
 Presently, the park is one of the favorite Kanpur parks frequented by early morning and evening visitors.

 For many people in Kanpur, the park serves as an outdoor location for the start of the day.
 This includes brisk walking, jogging, swimming, badminton and yoga.

 The park currently is under the charge of Kanpur Municipal Corporation and is well maintained.

 There is a public swimming pool.

 A plant nursery is located inside the park.
 It has a number of beautiful plants.
 The park has a lot of greenery.

 Nana Rao Park is a favorite resting place for many types of local birds and bats.

 The park is replete with statues of eminent people who played a part in the Indian independence struggle.
 The statues include those of Rani Lakshmi Bai, Lala Lajpat Rai, Ajizan Bai & Tatya Tope who is believed to have played a part in the massacre.